Sm Head 05

 • swollen tonsils

-In traditional Chinese medicine “wind-cold” is a syndrome which manifests with common cold-like symptoms.
-It is called “wind” - because in TCM the climatic factor wind is the external pathogenic factor that is responsible for the disharmony.
-“Cold” – because the symptoms that manifest in this stage have “cold quality” – chills (sensation of feeling cold), body pain (caused by the obstructive nature of cold), etc.
+In traditional Chinese medicine “wind-cold” is a disharmony which manifests with symptoms that resemble the ones of the common cold.
+It is called “wind” because in TCM the climatic factor wind is the external pathogenic factor responsible for the disharmony and “cold” – because the symptoms that manifest have “cold quality” – chills(1)(3), aversion to cold(2) body pain(2) (cold has constricting nature), etc.

 The other type "wind attack" is called “wind–heat”.
-Here the “cold” symptoms have transformed into “hot” symptoms.
-Now there is fever, and the throat is red and painful (red color is sign of heat), the nose is stuffy with yellow phlegm (the heat has condensed the clear nasal discharge from the wind-cold stage), the chills are reduced.
+Here the symptoms have "hot quality".
+There is fever(2)(3) and the throat is red and painful(1)(2)(3) (red color is sign of heat), there is stuffy nose with yellow phlegm(2)(3) (the heat has condensed the nasal discharge), the chills are reduced.

 Major Chinese herbs

 The most famous herb for the treatment of wind-heat is field mint - Bo He (Herba Menthae Haplocalycis).
-Acrid, aromatic and cooling this herb reduces fever, headache and cough, clears red eyes and relieves sore throat.
-Bo He is also largely used in herbal formulas to move stagnant, blocked Qi
+Acrid, aromatic and cooling this herb reduces fever, headache and cough and relieves sore throat.
+Bo He is also largely used in herbal formulas to move stagnant, blocked Qi(4).

-A very interesting Chinese herb, used in the cases of wind-heat is cicada skin - Chan Tui (Cryptotympana atrata).
+A very interesting Chinese herb, used in the cases of wind-heat is cicada skin - Chan Tui (Cryptotympana atrata)(4).
 Cicada is a large bug with long transparent wings, found predominantly in warm countries.
 It makes a loud, sharp, vibrating noise after dark.
 Chinese believe in the “like cures like” doctrine and recognize Chan Tui as an herb that benefits the throat (for the loud noise the cicada makes).
 Thus cicada moulting is predominantly prescribed for patterns of wind-heat that cause loss of voice and swollen sore throat.

-A major herb to relieve muscle pain, due to wind-heat, especially stiff or tight upper back and neck, is kudzu root or Ge Gen (Pueraria lobata).(3) There is a story that the name of the herb is the family name of a child, whose family members were all killed.
+A major herb to relieve muscle pain, due to wind-heat, especially stiff or tight upper back and neck, is kudzu root or Ge Gen (Pueraria lobata)(4).
+There is a story that the name of the herb is the family name of a child, whose family members were all killed.
 Ge was adopted by an old herbalist and together they would often go to the mountains to collect herbs.
 There was an herb that they collected the most, which was especially good for neck pain.
-As the herb had no name the people from the village decided to call it "Ge Gen" - "Ge’s root” after the young boy, as he was the root, the only survivor, of the family Ge.
+As the herb had no name the people from the village decided to call it "Ge Gen" - "Ge’s root” - after the young boy, as he was the root, the only survivor, of the family Ge(5)

-Other major herbs that treat wind-heat are Niu Bang Zi (Arctium lappa) – another “thorat herb”, Man Jing Zi (Vitex rotundifolia) – another “eye herb”, Dan Dou Chi (Glycine max) – good for irritability caused by wind-heat, Chai Hu (Bupleurum chinese) – an herb that also benefits organ prolapse, etc.
+Other major herbs that treat wind-heat are Niu Bang Zi (Arctium lappa) – another “thorat herb”, Man Jing Zi (Vitex rotundifolia) – another “eye herb”, Dan Dou Chi (Glycine max) – good for irritability caused by wind-heat, Chai Hu (Bupleurum chinese) – an herb that also benefits organ prolapse, etc(4).

 Healing foods